avosa/bloodbath-erl/README.md

 ## Installation

-Bloodbath can be installed as a dependency in your Erlang/Elixir project by adding the following to your rebar.config file:
+Bloodbath can be installed as a dependency in your Erlang/Elixir project by adding the following to your rebar.config/mix.ex file:

 ```erlang
 {deps, [